drusc0/flask_bank/README.md

 It was briefly mentioned above that we are generating a transaction id when we get the json list of requests for each of the transactions.
 I am using the uuid library in python and the `uuid4()` function that generates the id based on random numbers.
 The first option was to use `uuid1()`, but it uses mac address and could be a potential issue for privacy.
 Not so much for this challenge since it will be run locally, but still something to think about.

 ## Testing
+Tests using pytest and pytest-flask.
+In order to execute them, run the command: `pytest`

 ## Execution
 I am pretty new to building the docker container files.
 So I decided to explore this alternative and learn something new.